CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/2-Monitoring-using-Azure-Monitor-for-AVD.md

 1. Scroll down on the same page and click on **Configure host pool**.

    >**Note**: Sometimes, monitoring for host pool gets configured automatically.
-Please **re-configure** host pool as few components might not be configured.
+Please **re-configure** monitoring for host pool as few components might not be configured.

     ![ws name.](media-2/Lab2(a)-ex2-step6.png)